 Energy purchasing is the primary supply strategy.
-This strategic approach allows real estate owners to directly impact the bottom line while also meeting the needs of the business’s risk tolerance, budget management, and overall energy goals.
+This strategic approach allows real estate owners to directly impact the bottom line while also meeting the needs of the business’ risk tolerance, budget management and overall energy goals.

 On the demand side, energy efficiency is the primary strategy that helps lower operating costs and adds value to property assets.
 Low-cost and cost-effective investments include:

-MD Energy Advisors recently employed supply and demand strategies for a 40,000 square foot full-service office building in Columbia, Maryland.
+MD Energy Advisors recently employed supply and demand strategies for a 40,000-square-foot, full-service office building in Columbia, MD.
 After collecting a month’s worth of utility bills, we built a load profile and conducted an energy audit.
-The proposal included an exterior and interior lighting retrofit and optimizing the HVAC.
+The proposal included an exterior and interior lighting retrofit and optimizing the heating, ventilating and air conditioning (HVAC).
 Following a competitive bid process for its electricity contract, the client saw a reduction in annual energy expenses by 25% or $36,866, which was almost $1 per square foot.
 At a cap rate of 8%, we delivered a potential asset value boost of $460,000.

 Ideal candidates for this approach include full-service office buildings, student housing, and hospitality facilities.

-Editor’s Note: For a discussion of the Maryland C-PACE program regarding special financing available for eligible energy projects, see Caroline Sweet’s article in the June 2018 Issue of Relating to Real Estate.
+Editor’s note: For a discussion of the Maryland C-PACE program regarding special financing available for eligible energy projects, click here.